 For break fast, we were served samosas, a traditional south Asian potato patty and then we had meat and potatoes for dinner.

 “oh brother, you know what this is?”
 One of the community members says.

 It’s hard not to notice the South Asian tendencies of the congregation.
-From the subtle hand gestures to the decorations in the mosque, I am reminded of the strong South Asian influence seething the entire township.
+From the subtle hand gestures to the decorations in the mosque.
 The easiest way to notice the Pakistani influence is by watching the community sing on YouTube.

 The first time I heard of Islamville was from a YouTube channel I saw of their sister community, Islamberg.
 The Islamberg community lives out in Bimnington, New York and they have a collection of Islamic songs and spiritual chants for people to watch.
 The mannerisms and singing style are shockingly similar to that from South Asia.
 Many of them have added their own take to it, but one can’t deny the heavy Pakistani overtones in all this.

 Shaikh Gilani has gotten a lot of scrutiny in the media.
 The death of Daniel Pearl, a Wall Street Journal reporter in Pakistan, has been linked to Sheikh Gilani since Pearl was on his way to meet the sheikh.